WeeDesigners/infrastructure-setup/TestScenarios/response-time/README.md

     - prometheus monitoring stack with graphana dashboards ( using prometheus operator helm charts )
     - ingress rules for this scenario
     - the test application using manifests files

+    NOTE: This step may take w while, because minikube needs to download all docker images.
+Make you u have enough disk space!
 4. If everything went well, following resources should be available in your browser:
     - grafana -> http://grafana
     - prometheus -> http://prometheus